-Introduction to Amazon RDS and Amazon Redshift
+Methods to Set up Amazon RDS to Redshift Integration

-Performing ETL from Amazon RDS to Redshift
+Methods to Set up Amazon RDS to Redshift Integration

 For the scope of this post, let us assume RDS is using MySQL as the backend.

-- Export RDS table to CSV file:
+- Step 1: Export RDS Table to CSV File

 The first step here is to use mysqldump to export the table into a CSV file.
-The problem with mysqldump command is that you can use it to export to CSV, only if you are executing the command from MySQL server machine itself.
+The problem with the mysqldump command is that you can use it to export to CSV, only if you are executing the command from the MySQL server machine itself.
 Since RDS is a managed database service, these instances usually do not have enough disk space to hold large amounts of data.
 To avoid this problem, we need to export the data first to a different local machine or an EC2 instance.

-Mysql -B -u username -p password sourcedb -h dbhost -e "select * from source_table" -B | sed "s/'/'/;s/\t/\",\"/g;s/^/"/;s/$/"/;s/n//g" > source_table.csv
+Mysql -B -u username -p password sourcedb -h dbhost -e "select * from source_table" -B | sed "s/'/'/;s/t/","/g;s/^/"/;s/$/"/;s/n//g" > source_table.csv

 The above command selects the data from the desired table and exports it into a CSV file.

 Once the CSV is generated, we need to copy this data into an S3 bucket from where redshift can access this data.
-Assuming you have AWS CLI installed in our local computer this can be accomplished using the below command.
+Assuming you have AWS CLI installed on our local computer this can be accomplished using the below command.

 aws s3 cp source_table.csv s3://my_bucket/source_table/